 Concrete solves CSP/COP using a binary depth-first tree search [8].
-The default variable ordering heuristic is dom/wdeg [3] with incremental computation and random tiebreaking.
-The default value heuristic chooses the best known value first [22], then the largest value from the domain.
+The default variable ordering heuristic is dom/wdeg [2] with incremental computation and random tiebreaking.
+The default value heuristic chooses the best known value first [22], then applies BBS, an heuristic that uses singleton assignments to find the value that maximizes potential solution quality [5].
+Ties are broken randomly, with provide given to domain bounds.
 Sometimes, a random value is selected to improve diversity in search.
-Search is restarted periodically (with a geometric growth) to reduce long tails of search time [6].
+Search is restarted periodically (with a geometric growth) to reduce long tails of search time [Gomes2000].

-Propagation queue is managed using a coarse-grained constraint-oriented propagation scheme [2] with dynamic and constraint-specific propagation ordering heuristic [20].
+Propagation queue is managed using a coarse-grained constraint-oriented propagation scheme [3] with dynamic and constraint-specific propagation ordering heuristic [21].
 Constraint entailment is managed when it can be detected easily.